MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prod-env.md

 ## Enable Service Manager connectors in the production environment

-Use the following procedure to enable the Service Manager connectors in the production environment.
+Use the following procedure to enable the Service Manager connectors in the production environment:

 ### Enable a connector